Fradenti/intRinsic/README.md

 twonn(X)
 ```

+An updated vignette will soon be posted on ArXiv.

 Please note that the original version of the package (v0.1.0) is still available under the GitHub release with tag `v0.1.0` at [this page](https://github.com/Fradenti/intRinsic/releases).